Breaking News

 “They’ve been exposed to enough gruesome death, I’m sure they all can envision themselves trapped underwater if something goes wrong,” the official said.

-Prosecutors described on April 14 the various methods the Chapitos allegedly use when transporting their illicit drug shipments.
+Prosecutors described the various methods the Chapitos allegedly use when transporting their illicit drug shipments.

 The methods include cargo aircraft, private aircraft, submersible and semi-submersible vessels, container ships, supply vessels, go-fast boats, fishing vessels, buses, rail cars, tractor trailers, automobiles, and submarines.